On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

-The \emph{Baum\m Connes conjecture} describes the \emph{$K$\m theory} of $C^\star\u{r}(G)$, to be thought of as a "non\m commutative" replacement for the Atiyah\m Hirzebruch K\m theory of $\widehat{G}\u{r}$, in terms of the proper actions of $G$ and a universal example thereof (see \cite{BCH} for the formulation of the conjecture, and \cite{Kasparov} for the K-theory).
-Because of its generality (it encodes very nontrivial features of both Lie groups and discrete groups, and it has an analogue for groupoids which makes it suitable for the study of foliations), and its deep connections with, and important implications in, geometry, index theory and topology, it has been a leading problem in operator algebra theory for more than thirty years; its study is still a very active field. \\
+The \emph{Baum-Connes conjecture} describes the \emph{$K$-theory} of $C^\star_{r}(G)$, to be thought of as a ``non-commutative'' replacement for the Atiyah-Hirzebruch K-theory of $\widetilde{G}$ (see \cite{BaumConnesHigson} for the formulation of the conjecture, and \cite{KasparovICM} for the K-theory).
+Although we will consider only reductive groups and their Cartan motion groups in this note, we should mention that the interest of the conjecture partly stems from its generality (it encodes very nontrivial features of both Lie groups and discrete groups, and the existence of an analogue for groupoids makes it suitable for the study of foliations), and its deep connections with geometry, index theory and topology.

-\textbf{The Connes\m Kasparov isomorphism.} When $G$ is a connected \emph{Lie group}, the conjecture is equivalent to the assertion that the reduced dual of $G$ can be accounted for, at least at the level of K\m theory, with the help of Dirac operators.
-Suppose $K$ is a maximal compact subgroup of $G$, and $R(K)$ is the representation ring of $K$ $\m$ whose underlying abelian group is freely generated by the equivalence classes of irreducible $K$\m modules.
-Starting from an irreducible $K$\m module, and after going up to a two\m fold covering of $G$ and $K$ if necessary, one can build an equivariant spinor bundle on $G/K$ and a natural $G$-invariant elliptic operator (the Dirac operator) acting on its sections; this operator has an index which can be refined into an element of the K-theory group $\mathpzc{K}\left[C^\star(G)\right]$.
+\paragraph{The Connes-Kasparov isomorphism for connected Lie groups.} When $G$ is a connected \emph{Lie group}, the conjecture is equivalent with the assertion that the reduced dual of $G$ can be accounted for, at least at the level of K-theory, with the help of Dirac operators.
+Suppose $K$ is a maximal compact subgroup of $G$, and $R(K)$ is the representation ring of $K$ $-$ whose underlying abelian group is freely generated by the equivalence classes of irreducible $K$-modules.
+Starting from an irreducible $K$-module, and after going up to a two-fold covering of $G$ and $K$ if necessary, one can build an equivariant spinor bundle on $G/K$ and a natural $G$-invariant elliptic operator (the Dirac operator) acting on its sections; that operator has an index which can be refined into an element of the K-theory group $\mathpzc{K}_j\left[C^\star(G)\right]$, where $j \equiv \dim(G/K)$ mod $2$.
 This produces a morphism of abelian groups